 On December 7, 1927, Velma West and her mother Catherine Van Woert spent the day Christmas shopping in downtown Cleveland.
 Upon their return to Catherine's home in East Cleveland, they were met by the local police and Lake County sheriff.
 West was taken into custody and transported to the Lake County jail for questioning in the murder of Thomas Edward West.
 After three hours of interrogation, Velma West admitted to the murder of her husband.
 Local papers quickly picked up on the sensational story of a 21 year old, cigarette-smoking city-girl that beat her husband to death with a claw hammer.

-Hailing from East Cleveland, West was employed at Rothman Variety on the corner of West 65th Street and Detroit Avenue at the age of 19.
+Hailing from East Cleveland, young Velma Van Woert was employed at Rothman Variety on the corner of West 65th Street and Detroit Avenue at the age of 19.
 She worked there for about a year before being fired.
-During this time, West had agreed to marry the 56 year old owner of a nearby restaurant where she regularly spent her lunch breaks.
-Just weeks before the wedding, West met Thomas Edward West.
+During this time, she had agreed to marry the 56 year old owner of a nearby restaurant where she regularly spent her lunch breaks.
+Just weeks before the planned wedding, Velma met Thomas Edward West.
 She broke off her engagement and married the farmer in 1926, moving to his home in the small, rural community of Perry, Ohio.
 The following year, Thomas was found murdered; the young flapper accused of the crime quickly captured the city's attention.